 Signs that dried meat has been infested includes holes and tunnels the insects use to hide, and a covering of salt crystals and a white powdery material.

-The biggest problem these insects cause is contamination of processed and raw foods.
-Contaminated products must be destroyed.
+The biggest problem these insects cause is contamination of processed and raw foods, contaminated products must be destroyed.

 Although booklice are harmless to humans, they are often confused with true lice which causes people alarm.

-Control of Booklice
+Pest Control for Booklice

 The most effective control measure for booklice is to ensure that the premises is well aired and dry to reduces the chances of mould developing and denying the insects of their food source.